 PHYSICS 140/141 & 240/241 courses are once again transferable.
 The competency exam was only required for PHYSICS 140/141 & 240/241 courses taken during Fall 2014.
 For PHYSICS courses taken on or after 1/1/15 - NO ONLINE Physics transfer credit will be accepted.
 See Physics Department website for further details: https://lsa.umich.edu/physics/undergraduate-students/transfer-credit.html

 ****If the course(s) you are requesting be evaluated are NOT LISTED on either database you must submit the following materials to firstname.lastname@example.org prior to requesting the course(s) be evaluated/submitting a TCAF (see 1-6 below).
-Either that, OR material can be submitted during TCAF submission by either including a link/syllabus URL to course material, OR clicking on "Submit Form" after which you will be prompted to upload 1 PDF per course request.
+Either that, OR material can be submitted during TCAF submission by either including a link/syllabus URL to course material, OR clicking on "Submit Form" AFTER which you will be prompted to upload 1 PDF per course request.
+We prefer 1 PDF file per course over a link to material.
+If material is not directly accessible from a link it must be converted into a PDF.
+Do not give us a link to a course guide on another institutions webpage, and expect us to locate material for the course.
 If emailing, ALWAYS INCLUDE YOUR FULL NAME AND UM ID NUMBER IN THE SUBJECT LINE OF EVERY EMAIL YOU SEND.
 If the course(s) are already approved and not expiring, you do not need to submit any course material with your TCAF.
-If you are participating in a study abroad program, please contact your study abroad advisor for assistance in locating and/or obtaining course syllabi.
+If you are participating in a study abroad program, please contact your study abroad advisor for assistance in locating and/or obtaining course syllabi prior to submitting evaluation requests.

 - The UM course for which you are seeking credit specified by an accurate UM departmental abbreviation and course number.(EX: MATH 115)